Berkay Guler

 Get in Touch

-Feel free to reach out—I welcome conversations with anyone interested in machine learning or networked systems, or those simply looking to connect and exchange ideas.
+Feel free to reach out!
+I welcome conversations with anyone interested in ML/AI/Wireless, or those simply looking to connect and exchange ideas :)

 AdaFortiTran: An Adaptive Transformer Model for Robust OFDM Channel Estimation